CefasRepRes/QGIS_Training_Cefas/Module_3_Digitisation/instructions.md

 ---
 ## 1. Introduction
 This QGIS module focuses on data digitisation and creation of new shapefiles.
-The instructions are written for Q-GIS 3.2 version and above.
+The instructions are written for QGIS 3.2 version and above.
 At the end of this module you will be able to do the following:

 Adding new layers to QGIS project
 * Create bookmarks